-(1) For further details about BioNTech's rights, see quarterly reports under https://investors.biontech.de/financials-filings/quarterly-reports.

-- (2) FixVac platform is fully owned by BioNTech.
-The BNT111 and BNT116 Phase 2 trials are jointly conducted with Regeneron as part of a cost-sharing strategic collaboration. - (3) A member of the Roche group. - (4) Two Phase 1/2 clinical trials in patients with solid tumors are ongoing in combination with ICI+/- chemotherapy. - (5) Small Molecule Immunomodulators. - (6) The COVID-19-Influenza combination is a Phase 3 trial in partnership with Pfizer.
-Further development is subject to entering into a definitive agreement. - (7) Out-licensed to Pfizer. - (8) Two Phase 1 clinical trials are ongoing (NCT05537038, Germany and NCT05547464, Republic of South Africa). - (9) A Phase 1 clinical trial (NCT05581641) and a Phase 1/2 clinical trial (NCT06069544) are ongoing. - (10) Coalition for Epidemic Preparedness Innovations ("CEPI").
+- (1) For further details about BioNTech's rights, see the discussions elsewhere in this quarterly report. - (2) FixVac platform is fully owned by BioNTech.
+The BNT111 and BNT116 Phase 2 trials are jointly conducted with Regeneron as part of a cost-sharing strategic collaboration. - (3) Genentech, a member of the Roche Group. - (4) Small Molecule Immunomodulators. - 5) Out-licensed to Pfizer. - (6) Two Phase 1 clinical trials are ongoing (NCT05537038, Germany and NCT05547464, Republic of South Africa). - (7) Coalition for Epidemic Preparedness Innovations, or CEPI.